dyang32/Webserver/README.md

 * **FileZilla** - Provides easy to use FTP and SFTP, for this project we used SFTP.
 * **SFTP** (SSH File Transfer Protocol) - Is a network protocol that does different types of file transfers, file acess, and file management over a reliable and secure connection.
 SFTP runs over an SSH session, usualy on TCP port 22.

-Our website uses HTTPS to connect to the internet.
+Website uses HTTPS to connect to the internet.
 *  **HTTPS** (Hypter Text Transfer Protocol Secure) - Is a secure version of HTTP, is the protocol over which data is sent between the browser and the website you are connected to.
-The **S** in HTTPS stands for Secure, it means all communications between your browser and website is encrypted.
+The **S** in HTTPS stands for Secure, it means all communications between your browser and website are encrypted.
 * Typically uses two secure protocols for encryption, **SSL** or **TLS**, both forms uses the **PKI** system.
 * Uses port **443**.